Alternative Health Services in Toronto

 I value your business and appreciate your cooperation in adhering to this policy.
 If you have any questions or concerns, please do not hesitate to get in touch.

-• Where can I park during my treatment?
+What should I wear during my treatment?

-• Will my extended benefits cover your services?
+Will my extended benefits cover your services?

 It depends on the specific extended health benefits plan that you have.
 Some extended health benefits plans cover traditional Chinese medicine (TCM) practitioners, while others do not.
 Some plans cover all of my services, others cover only some, for example acupuncture but not herbal medicine.